-I confess, the myth of Dracula or any vampire as a tragic figure, one deserving of sympathy, has never appealed to me.
-Yet that has never compromised my love for a good vampire story.
+I confess, the myth of Dracula or any vampire as a tragic figure, one deserving of sympathy, never appealed to me.
+Yet that's never compromised my love for a good vampire story.
 Just as GODZILLA fans love watching the big dino tearing ass through a city, so I enjoy reading about, or watching, the repulsive parasite get gruesomely burned, staked, beheaded, and/or otherwise slaughtered at the end.
 I cheer for the heros and heroines, perfect or flawed as they are, to win the day for humanity and justify their value.
 For me, the story can be boiled down to Bram's simple plot: The vampire's power is that we will not believe in him.

 Modern adaptations have rendered the vampire as a godling, one with nearly unlimited strength and resources, and very few weaknesses.
 Stephen King's 'SALEM'S LOT comes immediately to mind.
 Stoker's Dracula was a very fragile creature that needed enchantments, for shifting abilities, and more to get past the technological advancements of a prey that had outgrown him over the centuries.
 Like Mary Shelley's, THE MODERN PROMETHEUS (FRANKENSTEIN) before it, DRACULA was Stoker's attempt at destroying myth and superstition with science and reason.
 Unlike Shelley, Stoker wanted to pretend that the supernatural was real - not imagined.
 His novel was a tour de force of a very real battle between the rational and the irrational.